 Have you tried to stop excessive sweating with herbs?
 Were you at least able to reduce it?
 Share your experiences with herbs by commenting below.

-And please share via social media by clicking the buttons below.
+And please share via social media by clicking the buttons below or on the left.